 The event of graduation is celebrated in Saint Petersburg every year, usually on Saturday closest to the lightest white night of the year (end of June).
 The idea of the celebration is to set the young generation free in their new exciting journey after the graduation.
 The event is accompanied by light shows, concerts and eventually a huge firework.
 The main attraction is a red-sailed ship sailing along the Neva river – the Scarlet Sails.

 City before the show

 As we arrived just after lunch, we had a chance to walk the Nevsky Prospekt and enjoy the vibe of the day.
 The city was tight, packed with tourists, fresh graduates, their numerous relatives and all kinds of other crowds.
 You could see street musicians performing on every corner, some of them were truly great.
 The city was a buzzing nest – in a good way!
-By the way, if you are not sure how to spend your time in Saint Petersburg, consider this weekend guide and these Hermitage without the line tips.
+By the way, if you are not sure how to spend your time in Saint Petersburg, consider this weekend guide.

 Best place to see the fireworks